 Vaginismus: What You Need to Know

 Vaginismus is the involuntary contraction of the vaginal muscles.
-It makes sexual intercourse, and gynecological examinations very difficult or impossible.
+It makes sexual intercourse and gynaecological examinations very difficult, often impossible.

 Types of Vaginismus

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), vaginismus is categories under Genito-Pelvic Pain/Penetration Disorder.
-It refers to a condition in which women experience difficulty having intercourse and feel significant pain upon penetration.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), vaginismus is categorised under Genito-Pelvic Pain / Penetration Disorder.
+It refers to a condition in which women experience difficulty having intercourse and feel significant pain upon penetration or painful intercourse.
 It is one of the most common female sexual problems.